 With the right design and support, medical technology gives hospitals the tools they need — without distracting them from the patients they serve.

-By making it simpler and easier for hospitals to implement, manage and access medical technology, GE Healthcare and HPE are creating healthcare technologies that accommodate the requirements and constraints facing hospitals and other healthcare providers, including clinics and imaging organisations.
+By making it simpler and easier for hospitals to implement, manage, and access medical technology, GE Healthcare and HPE are creating healthcare technologies that accommodate the requirements and constraints facing hospitals and other healthcare providers, including clinics and imaging organizations.

 GE Healthcare Centricity™ PACS and Universal Viewer products, for example, boost efficiency and save radiologists’ time compared to other PACs solutions.
 These gains, in turn, improve patient care by compressing diagnosis and treatment workflows.

 Next generation solutions like "PACs in a box"-style systems will build on these benefits with reduced system costs and space requirements.